manibomma/nodeJs/MessagingApp/README.txt

 After setting up socket.io, we can no more serve our backend with just express we need to use node http server so that both express & socket.io will be running.
     i.e., we need to listen on http instead of app

+var socket = io()  --> Initializing socket.io
+This will also make a connection with socket.io server at the same URL that the current page is being hosted on.